-- 7.1 ARU Peterborough and the Peterborough Research & Innovation Centre will, through local employment, training and education opportunities will support local and environmentally sustainable choices regarding travel and transport.
-The design of the teaching buildings will meet BREEAM Excellent standards, and all planning applications will meet national and local standards regarding the preservation and further advancement of biodiversity in the local area. - 7.2 As the University Campus develops over time there are further strategies in place to work with the University Partners and the tenants of the Research & Innovation Centre, for the site and buildings to have net carbon zero impact by 2030. - 8.
-Appendices - 8.1 Exempt Appendix 1 Update to Skills Committee - 9.
-Background Papers - 9.1 Combined Authority Board reports 5th August 2020 - 9.2 Combined Authority Board reports 25th November 2020 - 9.3 Combined Authority Board reports 26th January 2022
+- 7.1 ARU Peterborough and the Peterborough Research & Innovation Centre will, through local employment, training and education opportunities, support local and environmentally sustainable choices regarding travel and transport.
+The design of the teaching buildings will meet Building Research Establishment Environmental Assessment Method (BREEAM) Excellent standards, and all planning applications will meet national and local standards regarding the preservation and further advancement of biodiversity in the local area. - 7.2 As the university campus develops over time, there are further strategies in place to work with the university partners, as well as the tenants of the Research & Innovation Centre, for the site and buildings to have net carbon zero impact by 2030.

+8. Appendices

+8.1 Appendix 1 (Exempt) - University of Peterborough Update

+9. Background Papers

+Combined Authority Board reports 5th August 2020

+Combined Authority Board reports 25th November 2020

+Combined Authority Board reports 26th January 2022